nhubbard/konf/README.md

 "server.host" in config
 ```

-Check whether all values of required items exist in config or not:
+To check whether all required configuration items exist in the config, use `containsRequired`:

 ```kotlin
 config.containsRequired()
 ```

-Throw exception if some required items in config don't have values:
+To throw an exception if any required config items don't have values, use `validateRequired`:

 ```kotlin
 config.validateRequired()